Bestowinc/json-logic-rs/README.md

 This will automatically create a virtual environment in `venv/`, install the necessary packages, and then install `jsonlogic_rs` into that environment.

+**Note:** from our CI experiences, this may not work for Python 3.8 on Windows.
+If you are running this on a Windows machine and can confirm whether or not this works, let us know!

 To build a production source distribution:

 ```sh